eulenevulegani/eulenevulegani/README.md

 #### Hi there, I'm Eulene Vulegani 👋

-Welcome to my GitHub profile!
-I'm an aspiring data scientist with a deep passion for artificial intelligence and machine learning.
-I'm constantly learning and exploring the world of data to uncover insights and build intelligent systems.

-📚 About Me

-- 🌱 I'm currently a data science student, eager to expand my knowledge and skills.
-- 💡 I'm passionate about AI, machine learning, and their applications in solving real-world problems.
-- 🔍 I enjoy working on data analysis, predictive modeling, and natural language processing projects.
-- 🧠 I believe in the power of data-driven decision-making and the endless possibilities it offers.
+I'm a self-taught data scientist fueled by curiosity and a knack for solving puzzles.
+My background in engineering laid the foundation for my love of problem-solving and innovation.
+What excites me most is applying my skills to real-life problems.
+I enjoy delving into complex challenges and using data to uncover practical solutions.
+I firmly believe that data holds the key to solving some of the world's most pressing issues.
 🛠️ Skills & Tools

 I'm actively working with various tools and technologies in the data science and AI ecosystem, including:

-- **Programming:** Python, R
+- **Programming:** Python,
-- **Machine Learning:** Scikit-Learn, TensorFlow, PyTorch
 - **Data Analysis:** Pandas, NumPy
 - **Data Visualization:** Matplotlib, Seaborn
+-  **Machine Learning:** Scikit-Learn, TensorFlow, PyTorch
 - **Natural Language Processing:** NLTK, spaCy
 - **Version Control:** Git, GitHub